-- Retired: Retired people struggling with debt should contact with the AARP for free debt counseling assistance.
+- Retired: Contact AARP if you are retired and struggling with debt should contact.
+Speak with them about free debt counseling assistance.

 - In the military: Active duty military personnel should speak with the JAG office.
 There are also some private firms that offer free debt counseling to active-duty military.

 - Low-income: Low-income households may be eligible for free or reduced-fee services from professional debt counseling agencies or from a free legal-aid organization.